ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: All vehicles.

-Sets the home location either as the current location or at the location specified in the command.For SITL work, altitude input here needs to be with reference to absolute altitude, taking into account SRTM elevation.
+Sets the home location either as the current location or at the location specified in the command.
+For SITL work, altitude input here needs to be with reference to absolute altitude, taking into account SRTM elevation.

 .. note::